snigln/Thesis-work-on-Apache-Kafka/README.md

 ## Generating Certificates and Trust - Keystores

-Please note that how the certificates and stores are generated should not be duplicated in a production envirourment!
+Please note that how the certificates and stores are generated should not be duplicated in a production environment!
 Please refer to you company policies regarding certificates.

 You will only need to create Key and Truststores for the Zookeeper client and the broker, since it is unable to use SASL to authenticate with it self.